macaodha/batdetect2/faq.md

 ## Usage

 #### Can I use the code for commercial purposes or incorporate raw source code or trained models into my commercial system?
-No. This codebase is only for non-commercial use.
+No. This codebase is currently only for non-commercial use.
+See the license.